-2.8 Table 5 shows the recycling rate of LACW for the last five available years, the term recycling is used throughout this document but it should be taken to incorporate reuse and composting unless stated otherwise.
-There is a general trend of increasing rates so that over 50% of this waste stream is now recycled.
+2.8 Table 5 shows the recycling rate of LACW for the last seven available years, the term recycling is used throughout this document but it should be taken to incorporate reuse and composting unless stated otherwise.
+There is a general trend of increasing rates so that over 50% of this waste stream is capable of being recycled.